llbranco/PPLGPwn/README.md

 Thanks also to everyone in the PS4 jailbreaking community who gave us the exploits!
 And also thanks to all the contributors!

-# Personal Note
-I'm having some difficulties (in my personal life) that are preventing me from providing more frequent updates to the project...
-I'm struggling to deliver a functional autoupdate.

-Once the autoupdate is functional I intend to bring improvements to the code.

 <!--
 links úteis para atualizações futuras https://gist.github.com/Informatic/1983f2e501444cf1cbd182e50820d6c1